Which of the following is an example of a discrete random variabl... | Study Prep in Pearson+

 1

-Understand the definition of a discrete random variable: it is a variable that can take on a countable number of distinct values, often integers or counts.
+Understand the definition of a discrete random variable: it is a variable that can take on countable values, often integers, such as counts of objects or events.

-Review each option and determine whether the variable is countable (discrete) or continuous (can take any value within a range).
+Review each option and determine whether the variable can only take specific, separate values (discrete) or any value within a range (continuous).

-For 'The temperature measured to the nearest hundredth of a degree,' recognize that temperature can take many values within an interval, so it is continuous.
+The weight of an apple and the height of a student are measurements that can take any value within a range, so they are continuous random variables.

-For 'The time it takes for a computer to complete a calculation,' time is measured on a continuous scale, so this is a continuous random variable.
+The amount of time to run a mile can also take any value within a range, making it a continuous random variable as well.

 Watch next